 There is a reset gear that resets the printer each time a new toner cartridge is installed.
-In our machine, the starter cartridge was a TN720 and did NOT have a reset gear installed.
-The TN750 and the TN780 cartridges use different reset gears.
-The TN750 gears, in addition to being a different color from the TN780, have one large white flag instead of two smaller gray flags on the TN780.
-That is how the machine knows if there is a high yield or super high yield cartridge installed.
+In our machine, the starter cartridge does NOT have a reset gear installed.
+The TN630 and the TN660 cartridges use different reset gears.
+The TN630 gear has one black flag, versus two white flags on the TN660.
+That is how the machine knows if there is a low yield or high yield cartridge installed.
 New high yield and super high yield reset gears are available so that starter cartridges can be made into high yield or a super high yield cartridge.
-The OEM super high yield cartridge is slightly larger than the standard or high yield cartridges, but we feel at this point that there is enough room to make them super high yield (as of April 2013, this is still preliminary info).
+Both the TN630 and TN660 cores are the same, so the low yield can be converted to a high yield if the proper toner fill and reset gear is used.

 Reset gears serve two purposes.
 First they reset the printer so it knows a new toner cartridge was installed.
 Secondly they tell the printer which cartridge was installed.
 When the printer senses a new toner cartridge, the bias voltage is set to a high voltage.
-As the cartridge is used, the bias voltage is reduced gradually down.
-This process is necessary because according to Brother, a new toner cartridge has a tendency to print light.
+As the cartridge is used, the bias voltage is gradually reduced.
+This process is necessary because (according to Brother) a new toner cartridge has a tendency to print lightly.
 As the cartridge is used, the density increases.
 To keep the density level even throughout its life, the density bias voltage is reduced accordingly.
 Each time a new cartridge is installed, the bias voltage is reset to the high voltage point, and the cartridge page count is reset to zero.
 Since different yields would dictate different decreases in density over time, Brother uses different reset gears, which tell the printer how fast to reduce the bias voltage.

-NOTE: There have again been some major changes in the way the toner cartridge AND the drum cartridge works in this series.
-Because of this we are covering the theory again...
+NOTE: Starting with the HL-6180 series, there were some major changes in the way the toner cartridge AND the drum cartridge works in this series.
+In case you missed it, we are covering the theory again...